porismltd/open-standards/docs/techniques.md

 The distinctions are important in defining clean data models that avoid conflating physical things with the role they play in a transaction.
 So, for example, a `person` or an `organization` may act as a customer *or* a service provider (or both in different agreements).

 ?> A common confusion in local government is between a local authority, which is an `organization`, and the `place` it [`governs`](http://opendatacommunities.org/def/local-government/governs).
 So, for example, the `organisation` [Hampshire County Council](http://opendatacommunities.org/id/county-council/hampshire) governs the `place` [Hampshire](http://data.ordnancesurvey.co.uk/id/7000000000017765).
-If you design a dataset that will reference ‘Hampshire’, you need to be explicit as to where you’re referencing: the organisation or the place.
+If you design a dataset that will reference 'Hampshire', you need to be explicit as to where you're referencing: the organisation or the place.

 In practice it is subjective as to how a concept model is broken down and the Smart Cities model is just one example.
 However, it is important to have a common understanding of basic concepts between the parties likely to be involved in sharing data within a particular community (defined as a group with common characteristics).